GEANT/nomad_cni/README.md

 ## Limitations

-* the function `cni_ranges` currently supports only networks greater than or equal than 24 bits (i.e.: it works with less than 254 hosts).
-If you love Ruby, please help improving the algorithm in the function
+* the function `cni_ranges` currently supports only networks greater than or equal to 24 bits (i.e.: it works with a maximum of 254 hosts).
+If you love Ruby, please help improving the algorithm of the function
 * only `macvlan` plugin is supported at the moment